magma-labs/nagual/README.md

 If a column is mapped but there is not product field with that name, then a custom attribute will be generated for that value.

-## Variations

-To generate a new variation for products in the catalog a column needs to be added in the csv file and then added to the `variations` section for mapping the expected value for each row is either a comma separated list of values or blank.

-For example to set a color variation a new column will be added as `color` and row can have values such as "blue,green" or "red"

 ### Variants